Deepak Nitrite Ltd – Facing headwinds!

 The Company is a high-growth import substitution story that is undertaking significant investments over the next few years to increase capacity.
 As the capacity comes onstream, expect the revenue growth to be strong.

 The stock price has fallen ~20% since our first analysis in Jan 2022.
+It is still overvalued at current levels.

 Company’s majority of revenues and profitability comes from commodity business – it will be very difficult to sustain current levels of ROE/ROCE.
 So investors should be cautious in buying the stock at the current market price which factors high level of ROE/ROCE to continue in the long term.
+I expect a reversion to sustainable EBITDA margins of ~15%.

 4. What are the risks to the investment analysis?